svenpetersen1965/PET-Diagnostic-Clip/README.md

 <img src="https://github.com/svenpetersen1965/PET-Diagnostic-Clip/blob/main/CBM8296_Harness/CBM%20Diagnostics%20Top%20%20Level/pictures/8296_clipv2_mod.png" width="300" alt="Diagnostic Clip (complete)"><br>/NOROM modification of Clip Rev. 2

 The clip Rev. 3 incorporates this modificaltion.
-Since I do not own a CBM8296, I cannot test the new clip in this computer.
+Since I do not own a CBM8296, I cannot test the new clip with this computer.

 # Additional Information
 I have held a presentation about this topic for Commodore Users Europe on Sept.
 23rd, 2023.
 The pdf of the power point presentation can be found here: <a href="https://github.com/svenpetersen1965/PET-Diagnostic-Clip/commit/a3cc22ed0ae75f65ffd660c29feb877c46cf6521">here</a>